intcyoacreator/intcyoacreator.github.io/README.md

           warns that it may be incompatible
         * It doesn't need to change with major version 1 or up, since we already covered major version changes
+    * It will have a little "Made with IntCyoaCreator2", even linking to it.
+      This can optionally be turned off in the settings.

 ## Immediate TODO